Overview: Importing VMs, LPARs, and vApps into Skytap

 Upload or transfer the VM, vApp, and/or LPAR file(s) to Skytap

-This can be done in one of three ways:
+This can be done in one of the following ways:

 For more information about these options, see Overview of the import tools below.